maiga-abdoul/llama3_autism_care_hack/README.md

-README.md

-# Langflow-Hack
-Build with Llamma3: Llama3 Hack
+# Build with Llamma3: Llama3 Hack

 Welcome to the `Autism Care` digital platform repository.
 It contains the implementation of `Autism Care`, designed to help parents or cargivers to enhance their communication skills with autistic children and also to assess the autism status of their children.